SE(3)-equivariant prediction of molecular wavefunctions and electronic densities: Conclusion

 For the first time, sufficient accuracy is reached to derive quantum mechanical observations directly from the predicted wavefunction in an end-to-end manner, which also allows to adapt the predicted wavefunction such that it leads to desired physical properties.
 To showcase such an application, we fine-tuned a model trained on low accuracy wavefunctions to predict properties computed at a much higher level of theory, thereby learning a correction that implicitly captures the effects of many-body electron correlation.
 This paves the way towards the development of novel semi-empirical methods that are capable of providing highly accurate quantum chemical calculations at a drastically reduced computational cost.
+In addition, we demonstrated that existing \textit{ab initio} approaches can benefit from guess wavefunctions provided by our method, achieving significant speedups without any loss of accuracy or robustness.

 Although we focus on quantum chemistry applications in this contribution, we would like to reiterate that the presented SE(3)-equivariant operations are general and can be used to construct other deep learning architectures for geometric point cloud data beyond physics, e.g.~\citep{cohen2016group,marcos2017rotation,kondor2018covariant,NEURIPS2019_b9cfe8b6,NEURIPS2019_ea9268cb}.